jjueco/keras-yolo3/README.md

 `python evaluate.py -c config_5.json`

-Compute the mAP performance of the model defined in `saved_weights_name` on the validation dataset defined in `valid_image_folder` and `valid_annot_folder`.
+This step compute the mAP performance of the model defined in `saved_weights_name` on the validation dataset defined in `valid_image_folder` and `valid_annot_folder`.
-A ".csv" file which include the cummulative statistics of true positives, false positives, precision and recall.
-The images in the paper are generated with ignore_thresh as 0.01.
+A ".csv" file will be generated after evaluation within the main directory.
+This csv file contains the cummulative statistics of true positives, false positives, precision and recall.
+The precision-recall curve in the paper are generated with ignore_thresh as 0.01, while the detections are made with ignore_thresh as 0.5.

 By default the option to output red detection boxes and green ground truth boxes during evaluation is turned off.
 To turn them on, go to utils/utils.py and uncomment the two lines, and you can also customize where you want the outputs to be:
 `write_predict_boxes_xml(boxes=pred_boxes, output_path='output/debug/', image_path=generator.instances[i]['filename'],  image=raw_image[0], labels=['fish'], obj_thresh=obj_thresh)`

 `cv2.imwrite('output/debug/' + generator.instances[i]['filename'].split('/')[-1], np.uint8(raw_image[0]))`